jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 [Google Analytics](https://analytics.google.com/analytics/web/) lets you measure your advertising ROI as well as track your Flash, video, and social networking sites and applications.

-With the Google Analytics integration for Jovo, you can track the behaviour of you voice app and get insights about your users.
+With the Google Analytics integration for Jovo, you can track the behavior of you voice app and get insights about your users.
+It offers standard tracking which will start immediately after activating and developer methods for sending events and transactions from your voice app.
+Even thought you won't have to mess with creating users and adding appropriate data the plugin offers the possibility to adjust and overwrite implemented tracking and helper methods (for example if you want to adjust the algorithm which generates the userId).

 ## Installation